Skip to content

 • Needed for application access & communication

-• Certs would use this CNAME so that address changes won’t impact the cert validation.
+• Certs would use this CNAME so that address changes won't impact the cert validation

 • Email account configuration

-• Need email username, password
+• Need email username, and password

 • Used for user sign-in, password change, scan notification, sending reports